Search underway near Durham apartment complex after suspect leads deputies on chase, crashes car into woods

-Around 3:30 a.m., a deputy with the Durham County Sheriff's Office saw a white SUV which was reported stolen on Wednesday and started to follow it.
+Around 3:30 a.m., a deputy with the Durham County Sheriff's Office saw a white SUV which was just reported stolen and started to follow it.

 Officials said a chase then ensued down Alston Avenue onto Odyssey Drive.